rocky-linux/documentation/docs/guides/cms/dokuwiki_server.md

 Once you have run this command, all of DokuWiki should be in your _DocumentRoot_.

-You need to make a copy of the _.htaccess.dist_ file that came with DokuWiki and keep the old one there too, in case you need to revert to the original in the future.
+You need to make a copy of the _.htaccess.dist_ file that came with DokuWiki and keep the old one there, in case you need to revert to the original.

-In the process, you will be changing the name of this file to _.htaccess_.
+In the process, you will change this file's name to _.htaccess_.
 This is what _apache_ will be looking for.
 To do this:

 ```bash
 cp /var/www/sub-domains/com.example/html/.htaccess{.dist,}